NeurodataWithoutBorders/nwb-guide/docs/tutorials/multiple_sessions.rst

     You’ll be able to specify Global Metadata on the Source Data and File Metadata pages as well.

-Now that we’ve specified all of the required and suggested metadata—which will be required later—we can move onto the next page.

 Source Data Information
 -----------------------
-Because we used the Locate Data page to programmatically identify our source data, this page will largely be complete.
+Because we used the Locate Data page to programmatically identify our source data, this page should mostly be complete.
+You can use this opportunity to verify that the identified paths appear as expected for each session.

 .. figure:: ../assets/tutorials/multiple/sourcedata-page.png
   :align: center